 The peer-to-peer marketplace involves the act of lending money to other people (or businesses) in exchange for receiving interest on your money.
 Basically, you’re acting as a bank and giving out a loan on which you are paid back your principal (original amount) plus interest by the borrower.

-Also, you’ve probably heard your friends or colleagues chatter about peer-to-peer lending sites (like Lending Club) or real estate crowdfunding sites (like Fundrise).
+Also, you’ve probably heard your friends or colleagues chatter about peer-to-peer lending sites, like Upstart, Lending Club, or Prosper.

 Here’s my take on these sites, including their EXACT pros and cons from a cash flow and tax perspective.

-For many folks, the best way to empower ourselves is to become financially free.
-It will let you life live on your terms, free from the expectations of others.
+For most people, one of the most empowering thing you can do is to become financially free.
+It will let you live life on your terms, free from the expectations of others.

 One of the investment vehicles that can be a smart fit for people who want a passive income option is peer-to-peer lending.
 It’s simple, it’s straight forward, it pays you monthly, and you can get started with a very small amount of money.